-Vitamin A (Vit-A) is a group of unsaturated nutritional organic compounds that includes retinol, retinal, retinoic acid, and several provitamin A carotenoids including beta-carotene.
+Vitamin A is a group of unsaturated nutritional organic compounds that includes retinol, retinal, retinoic acid, and several provitamin A carotenoids including beta-carotene.
 It is important for growth and development, for the maintenance of the immune system and good vision.
-Vit-A is used in the retina of the eye in the form of retinal.
+Vitamin A is used in the retina of the eye in the form of retinal.
 It is a fat soluble vitamin essential for normal vision, as well as proper bone growth, healthy skin, and protection of the mucous membranes in the digestive, respiratory, and urinary tracts.

 Sources of Deficiency

 Sources of retinol, the active form of Vit-A, include eggs, butter, cheese, cod liver oil and liver.
 We also get Vitamin A from inactive sources and this needs to be converted to the active form in the body.
 Sources of inactive Vitamin A include carrots, kales, spinach and greens.

 Deficiency may be caused by consuming insufficient amounts of sources of the active form, as well as the inability to convert the inactive form.
 One reason for poor conversion of the inactive form is low bile production from the gallbladder.
 A common reason for low bile production is weak stomach acid.
 Issues relating to bile production will need to be addressed in order to get the Vit-A benefits from inactive sources.

 Signs of Deficiency

 Vitamin A deficiency may be seen with symptoms in the eyes, skin and poor immune function.

 In the eyes we may experience night blindness, discomfort from sunlight, slow adjustment between bright and dark environments and the occurrences of sties (a pimple on the inside of the eyelid).